holoviz-topics/holoSeq/README.md

 used for calculating the x and y coordinates for randomly generated points so the are correctly located in an internally consistent 2D space.

+This is proposed as a generalisable model for a linear display of genomic features located on a set of independent contigs in holoSeq displays.

 ```
 # see https://github.com/fubar2/holoSeq